Theydon Club & Societies Details

 in your own home.

 In the winter the Theydon art Group meets regularly in the village hall on the second Friday evening in each month.
 Usually a visiting professional artist gives a demonstration or gives a critique of members’ pictures.
 In the summer, coach outings or sketching visits are organised.
-Membership is limited to forty nine and unfortunately at present there is a waiting list to join.
+Membership is open to competent artists who should make themselves known to the committee either at the Exhibition or subsequent meetings.

 7th April 2017: Heather Brown will be giving a demonstration using watercolour and sepia pen.June 14th Coach outing to Bury St Edmonds